OKC Exterior Shutters and Barn Doors

 Our Interior barn doors are a focal point in any room where you either want to save door space or just decorate.
 We make these from your choice of wood and your style.
 We stain or paint them and install them in the greater OKC and surrounding area.
 Pricing is subject to size, wood selection, distressing, paint vs.stain and hardware.

 Things you should know: Don't rely on online, out of state dealers or local hardware stores for these doors.
-1. They don't install and don't offer expertise in your style, color or needs.
+1. We've replaced many:( Also they don't install nor do they offer expertise in your style, color or needs.
 We do it start to finish.
+And its all in the "finish" which is a really nice lacquer satin.

 Also, word to the wise...
-2.Barn doors are not easy to install and require detailed attention.
-Each door opening is challenging due to out of square framing, headers or unlevel flooring.
-Outside Installers don't like to install these doors because the clearances, floors, and jams are imperfect and unpredictably unique.3.
+2.Barn doors are not easy to install and require detailed attention, leveling and measurements...a lot of working parts.
+Each door opening is challenging due to out of square framing, headers or unlevel flooring or framing 3.
 The max width of local or on line doors are limited to 36" which means your door opening should be a max of 32" for that fit.
-(In addition to us, most any local dealer is a better option) Okc Barn Doors is your best local option.
-We can make them modern or "old barn" distressed.
+We build any size, double doors, even quadruple for large openings as you can see in one pic.
+Okc Barn Doors is your best local option.
+We can make them modern or "old barn" distressed, including hardware.
 I'm pleased to say, we've never had a dissatisfied customer.
 Call for more information and estimates.
-405-808-2404
+Call Ray at 405-808-2404

 This is Jeff, (Arcadia Ok) a happy customer with their new satin white barn door matching their existing trim.